mattermost/mattermost-plugin-playbooks/docs/incidents/managing-an-incident.md

 ## Changing the incident owner

-Any member can assign the incident commander role to themselves in the right-hand sidebar.
+An incident member can assign the incident commander role to themselves, or any other incident member, in the RHS.